THE ULTIMATE HAT GUIDE TO HAT STYLES, TERMS, AND MATERIALS

 Why is this hat guide needed?

 As hats have become more popular again, words like fedora, bowler, gambler, safari and others are becoming better known.
-The problem is that people are not always sure which style is which and we often have people thinking they want one style when they’re really talking about another.
-Consider this your guide into the world of hat styles, crown shapes, and hat materials for both men & women so you can be assured you know what you’re talking about!
+The problem is that people are not always sure which style is which, and we often have people thinking they want one style when they’re really talking about another.
+Consider this your guide into the world of hat styles, crown shapes and hat materials for both men & women so you can become a hat expert!

 Before we begin: